jbakams/slimebot-volleyball/README.md

 # slimebot-volleyball:

 https://user-images.githubusercontent.com/59349943/188281632-5513d5a1-447d-4737-9fc8-089ef29249ef.mp4
 <p align="center">
   <em>PPO agent trained in an incremental fashion using self-play training(both players are controlled by the same Model)</em>
 </p>

 slimebot-volleyball is a 3d version of the slime volley game.
 The game is built on top of [slimevolleygym](https://github.com/hardmaru/slimevolleygym) and uses [Webots](https://cyberbotics.com/) as a simulator for visualization.
-The major difference with the slimevolleygym environment is the additional axis which makes the training more challenging for RL agents such as PPO.
+The major difference with the slimevolleygym environment is the additional z-axis which makes the training more challenging for RL agents such as PPO.

-The pretrain PPO in this repository was trained using the curriculum Incremental Setting.
-See details in (link to provide)
+The pretrain PPO in this repository was trained with an Incremental Setting.
+See details in this [page](https://github.com/jbakambana/slimebot-volleyball/blob/main/INCREMENTAL%20TRAINING.MD)

-# Installation
+## Presets

+In our knowledge just few dependencies are required to run this environment:

-## 1. Webots
+1. Webots:

 Webots is open soure and multi-platform software used to simulate robots.
 It is friendly and doesn't have strong device requirements.
 [Download](https://cyberbotics.com/) it from the official website and [Install](https://cyberbotics.com/doc/guide/installing-webots) it following the official guidline.
 We recommand the version R2021b to avoid compatibility bugs with more recent versions.

-## 2. Python
+2. Python:

-Defautly Webots use the system python.
+Defautly Webots use the operating system python.
 However using a virtual env created via [venv](https://docs.python.org/3/library/venv.html) or [anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) is more convinient.
-Though the environment is fine with anyt pyhton 3.X, we recommand python 3.7.
+Though the environment is fine with any pyhton 3.X, we recommand python 3.7.
 If using a Webots version different from R2021b, please refer to the [Webots User Guide](https://cyberbotics.com/doc/guide/using-python) to set up python.
 Otherwise, use the following [steps](https://cyberbotics.com/doc/guide/using-python) to set up python in R2021b.

 ## 3. Training of the single agent